Ideal F1 Fault Code Fix: What Does F1 Mean on an Ideal Boiler + How to Fix It

 In the simplest scenario, all you have to do is add water to the system via the filling loop.

 However, if the system pressure keeps dropping, there could be a leak.
 You’ll need to fix the leak before you increase your boiler’s pressure, otherwise, your property/boiler could be subject to water damage.

 So, we’d suggest flicking through our guide on how to fix the F1 boiler fault code below before you decide what to do next.

 Depending on the exact issue, you may need to contact a Gas Safe engineer.
 This is certainly the case for any step below that entails the boiler being taken apart.

 If your boiler’s pressure gauge is sitting between 1-2 bar (1.5 bar is the ideal boiler pressure for an efficient heating system), then the pressure isn’t the problem.
 More likely, the pressure sensor is producing incorrect readings.

 The water pressure sensor’s job is to tell the Printed Circuit Board (PCB) whether the pressure is too high or low.
 If it’s giving the PCB false signals, the boiler will display the F1 boiler fault code and stop working.

 If the pressure gauge is reporting a low pressure (i.e. sensor isn’t the issue), you’ll need to determine whether the problem stems from a lack of pressure or a loss of pressure.

 A lack of water pressure will require the boiler to be topped up with water via the filling loop (see how to increase boiler pressure below).

-However, if your boiler loses pressure, it indicates a leak.
+However, if your boiler loses pressure, it means the boiler is leaking water.
 You’ll want to get the leak fixed before topping up the boiler’s pressure, otherwise, you could have expensive repair bills for internal boiler components due to water damage, or even plaster/floorboards if the leak is coming from pipework.

 A boiler should stay stable with the pressure gauge reading approximately 1.5 bar; below 0.5 bar, it’s going to stop working.
 So, is the boiler losing pressure after it’s topped up?